BhuvanKapoor/Breast-Cancer-Prediction/README.md

 ## Data Features 📊

 The data consists of 569 samples with 30 features each.
 The features are real-valued and represent characteristics of the breast cancer cells.
-The target variable is binary, indicating the presence (1) or absence (0) of breast cancer.
+The target variable is binary, indicating the Malignant (1 : presence) or Benign (0 : absence) of breast cancer.

 The features are: